smartdatalake/loci/docs-sphinx/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to loci's documentation!
+Welcome to LOCI documentation!
 ================================

+LOCI is a component providing functionalities for analysing, mining, and visualizing spatial and temporal data.

 .. toctree::
+   :maxdepth: 3
-   :maxdepth: 2
+   :numbered: 2
    :caption: Contents:

+   introduction
+   installation
+   tutorial
+   ui

 Indices and tables